Spanish Americans: New York

 Actress Rita Hayworth, whose father was Spanish.

+Beginning in the late nineteenth century and continuing through the early twentieth century, New York became one of the principal destinations for Spanish immigrants in the United States.
+Thousands arrived from Spanish regions such as Galicia, Asturias, Cantabria, the Basque Country, and Andalusia, seeking economic opportunities in commerce, industry, and maritime trades.
+By the 1930s, New York was home to one of the largest Spanish-born populations in the country, with community organizations, mutual aid societies, newspapers, restaurants, and cultural institutions serving the growing immigrant population.

+Spanish immigrants established numerous social and charitable organizations throughout the city.
+Institutions such as La Nacional—officially the Spanish Benevolent Society, founded in 1868—provided financial assistance, healthcare support, cultural activities, and educational opportunities for Spanish immigrants and their families.
+La Nacional remains one of the oldest Spanish mutual aid societies in the United States and continues to preserve the heritage of the Spanish-American community in New York.

+New York also became an important center of political and cultural activity for Spanish exiles and expatriates during and after the Spanish Civil War.
+Intellectuals, artists, academics, and refugees settled in the city, contributing to Spanish-language journalism, education, and cultural life while maintaining ties with Spain and other Hispanic communities throughout the Americas.

 "Little Spain" was a Spanish American neighborhood in the New York City borough of Manhattan during the 20th century.

 Little Spain was on 14th Street, between Seventh and Eighth Avenues.
 A very different section of Chelsea existed on a stretch of 14th Street often referred to by residents as "Calle Catorce," or "Little Spain".
 The Church of Our Lady of Guadalupe (No. 299) was founded in 1902, when Spaniards started to settle in the area.
 Although the Spanish businesses have given way to such nightclubs as Nell's and Oh Johnny on the block between Seventh and Eighth Avenues, the Spanish food and gift emporium known as Casa Moneo was at 210 West 14th from 1929 until the 1980s.